thegworld/gtx-browser/chrome/common/extensions/api/_features.md

 ### internal

-The `internal` property specifies whether or not a feature is considered internal to Chromium.
-Internal features are not exposed to extensions, and can only be used from Chromium code.
+The `internal` property specifies whether or not a feature is considered internal to GTx Browser.
+Internal features are not exposed to extensions, and can only be used from GTx Browser code.

 The only accepted value is the bool `true`.